BioLite CampStove 2

 Pro Tip!

 By the way, as you cook on the BioLite 2, you are well aware of the charger output, battery level, and fan speed in great detail.
-All three functions are perfectly on display thanks to LED lights that provide level indicators for these functions.
+All three functions are perfectly on display thanks to chromareal LED technology that provides level indicators for these functions.

 Charge Your Phone

-Or tablet, headlamp, flashlight, GPS navigator or ANYTHING else that charges off a USB port!
-It’s as simple as plugging into the USB port on the BioLite CampStoves battery pack.
-The ability to charge your devices and then recharge itself by burning wood is the stove’s main selling feature.
+Charge phones, a tablet, headlamp, flashlight, GPS navigator or ANYTHING else that charges off a USB port!
+It’s as simple as plugging into the USB port on the BioLite CampStoves power pack.
+The internal battery stores power and has the ability to charge your small electronics and then recharge itself by burning wood is the stove’s main selling feature.

-The BioLite CampStove also happens to come with a USB FlexLight.
-While that may sound hokey, it’s excellent for cooking at night.
+The BioLite CampStove also happens to come with a bonus FlexLight.
+While that may sound hokey, this little device is excellent for cooking at night.

 Here’s The Bad.
 No, It’s Actually The Ugly